 - Follow up consultation: Women often fail to return for a follow up consultation even if their symptoms persist.
 GPs should encourage women to book a follow-up consultation within one month if symptoms persist (especially in cases where ovarian cancer is suspected).
 Suggesting that patients keep a record of symptom frequency and persistency may help a follow up appointment, patients can download a copy of our Symptoms Diary to help them.

-Target Ovarian Cancer’s 10 top tips leaflet, developed with Macmillan Cancer Support, is aimed to help patients and GPs communicate more effectively with each other about the symptoms of ovarian cancer.
-Download the 10 top tips for GPs, or the 10 top tips for women, to hand out.
+Target Ovarian Cancer’s 10 top tips, developed with Macmillan Cancer Support, is aimed to help patients and GPs communicate more effectively with each other about the symptoms of ovarian cancer.
+Download the 10 Top Tips GP, or the 10 top tips for women, to hand out

 There is currently no national screening programme for ovarian cancer in the UK.